keizer619/release-notes/ballerina-release-notes-0.990.0.md

 Ballerina has a structural type system in which compatibility of types and values is determined based on their structure; this is particularly useful in integration scenarios that combine multiple, independently-designed systems.
 The following changes to the Ballerina type system encourage data-oriented thinking, provides the foundation for safe concurrency by introducing immutable values, makes structural types, and mutability work together smoothly.

+### Typing of mutable structure values
+Ballerina programs use types to categorize values both at compile-time and runtime.
+Types deal with an abstraction of values, which does not consider storage location or mutability.
+This abstraction is called a shape.
+A type denotes a set of shapes.
+A type S is a subtype of type T if the set of shapes denoted by S is a subset of the set of shapes denoted by T. Every value has a corresponding shape.
+Since shapes do not deal with storage location, they have no concept of identity; shapes therefore represent trees rather graphs.
+Shapes differ from values only for reference values.
+For simple values, there is no difference between a shape and a value; the shape of a simple value is just that value.
+A shape is specific to a basic type: if two values have different basic types, then they have different shapes.

+There are two important relations between a value and a type:
+- a value looks like a type at a particular point in the execution of a program if its shape at that point is a member of the type;
+- a value belongs to a type if it looks like the type, and it will necessarily continue to look like the type no matter how the value is mutated.
+For an immutable value, looking like a type and belonging to a type are the same thing.

+When a Ballerina program declares a variable to have a compile-time type, this means that the Ballerina compiler together with the runtime system will ensure that the variable will only ever contain a value that belongs to the type.
+Ballerina also provides mechanisms that take a value that looks like a type and use it to create a value that belongs to a type.

+A container has an inherent type, which is a type descriptor which is part of the container’s runtime value.
+At runtime, the container prevents any mutation that might lead to the container having a shape that is not a member of its inherent type.
+Thus a container value belongs to a type if and only if that type is its inherent type or a subset of its inherent type.

 ### Pure values

 A value is considered as a pure value if it is a simple value (`nil`, `boolean`, `int`, `float`, `string`) or a structured value that contains only pure members.
 Error values are also considered as structured values.